Long-distance distribution of atom-photon entanglement based on a cavity-free cold atomic ensemble: Results

-\paragraph{20 km atom-photo entanglement} Fig. \ref{Fig5}a and \ref{Fig5}b display the wave packet of write-out photons after 20 km optical fiber transmission, and wave packet of read-out photons.
-The write-out and read-out signals exhibit SNRs of 89 and 597, respectively.
-Fig. \ref{Fig5}c is the interference in $\ket{\Uparrow_z}$/$\ket{\Downarrow_z}$ base, measured over a period of 15 hours, in total 78288 successful excitation events and 7353 coincidence events were observed, with an average excitation rate of 0.205\% on SNSPDs.
-Fig. \ref{Fig5}d is the interference in $\ket{\Uparrow_x}$/$\ket{\Downarrow_x}$ base, calculated over 80286 successful excitation events and 6043 coincidence events.
-These counts are primarily limited by the low repetition rate due to the 20 km long-distance transmission, along with the loss from QFC and fiber transmission and time consumed for fiber polarization compensation and filtering-cavity temperature auto optimization.
-The corresponding visibilities can be found in Table \ref{table1} with $L$ = 20 km.
-The error bar of corelation in superposition base as shown in \ref{Fig5} (d) is larger due to the imperfect control of the magnetic field.
+\paragraph{20 km atom-photon entanglement} Fig. \ref{Fig3}a and \ref{Fig3}b display the wave packet of write-out photons after 20 km optical fiber transmission, and wave packet of read-out photons.
+The write-out and read-out signals exhibit signal to noise rations (SNRs) of 89 and 597, respectively.
+Fig. \ref{Fig3}c is the interference in $\ket{\Uparrow_z}$/$\ket{\Downarrow_z}$ basis, measured over a period of 15 hours, in total 78288 successful excitation events and 7353 coincidence events were observed, with an average excitation probability of 0.205\% on SNSPDs, {see more details in {Supplemental Material \cite{SupplementalMaterial}} part 4}.
+Fig. \ref{Fig3}d is the interference in $\ket{\Uparrow_x}$/$\ket{\Downarrow_x}$ basis, calculated over 80286 successful excitation events and 6043 coincidence events.
+These counts are primarily limited by the low repetition rate due to the 20-km long-distance transmission, along with the loss from QFC and fiber transmission and time consumed for fiber polarization compensation and filtering-cavity temperature auto optimization.
+The corresponding visibilities can be found in Table \ref{table1} with $L$ = 20 km, {with the estimated quantum bit error rate of 5.54±4.1\% in eigen basis and 7.96±6.56\% in superposition basis}.
+The error bar of corelation in superposition basis as shown in Fig. \ref{Fig3}d is larger due to the imperfect control of the magnetic field.
 This becomes particularly severe for over-night measurement because the magnetic-field sensor drifts over time and temperature (3\%).

-\paragraph{SNR} The SNR of the telecom photons is primarily limited by the QFC module and dark counts of the SNSPDs.
-Here, the noise counts from QFC start at 270 CPS/channel, and dark counts of detectors are 30 CPS/channel constantly.
-Fortunately, the noise photons generated from the QFC undergo the same attenuation as the signal photons in fibers, so their relative level remains unchanged, leaving the dark counts the only issue for SNR with long-fiber transmission.

-We further set up a separate measurement to see the dependence of SNR of write-out photons with transmission distance when setting excitation efficiency constant (1\% on local APDs).
-The corresponding SNR calculated with full width is list in Fig. \ref{Fig6} as green triangles.
-We can see that the low-noise and high-efficiency QFC gives a SNR of 6.9 for transmitted photons with fiber length up to 100 km.
-If we take FWHM of the wave packet for calculation, although total event rate will drop to approximately 70\%, the SNR will be even doubled.
-In addition, a model for SNR simulation over fiber length is shown in Fig. \ref{Fig6} as the green dashed line, see more details in SM part 6.
+\paragraph{Fidelity} To quantitatively describe atom-photon entanglement, we estimate the fidelity $\mathcal{F} = \frac{1}{4} (1+V_{\ket{\Uparrow_z}/\ket{\Downarrow_z}}+2V_{\ket{\Uparrow_x}/\ket{\Downarrow_x}})$.
+Fig. \ref{Fig4} presents the dependence of fidelity on transmission distance (red squares), a local measurement with the same readout delay is labeled as decoherence reference (blue circles) {and a separate measurement of SNR dependence on fiber distance and the fit are also depicted (see End matter SNR section).}